CHENGDU TRAVEL GUIDE

 Chengdu is a quieter town, known for its Giant Panda Breeding Research Base.
 With a laid-back vibe and fabulous food to match, Chengdu is a wonderful detour on your journey around China.
 In this Chengdu Travel Guide, we cover everything you need to know before visiting the home of the Giant Pandas, including where to stay & how to get there.

-Temples, animals and a host of day trip opportunities, Chengdu offers a range of activities for those interested in Chinese culture.
-It is also a short high-speed train journey away from Chonquing, the start of many Yangtze River cruises, making it ideal for tourists and backpackers.
+With temples, animals, and a host of day trip opportunities, Chengdu offers a range of activities for those interested in Chinese culture.
+It is also a short high-speed train journey away from Chongqing, the start of many Yangtze River cruises, making it ideal for tourists and backpackers.
 Further afield, you can travel to see the Wild Cats of the Tibetan Plateau within the Sichuan province or visit the harrowing and abandoned Beichuan Earthquake Memorial.

 Budget: ¥26 – ¥80 for dorm beds with private rooms starting at ¥90.